 Canon EF and EF-S Lens Release Dates in Order

-Canon introduced the final new EF stills lenses in September 2018 and the final Cinema EOS lens with an EF mount in April 2020.
-What follows is a timeline of the EF lens releases.
+Canon introduced the final new EF stills lenses in September 2018 but continues to release EF mount Cinema EOS lenses.
+I’m sharing here a timeline of the EF lens releases below.

 Possible Date Discrepancies

-As best as I can, I have tried to track down the exact dates on which these EF lenses were first unveiled to the world.
+As best as I can, I have tried to track down the exact dates these EF lenses were first unveiled to the world.
 For lenses launched while the internet was thriving, this was relatively easy as press releases can still be unearthed.
-Earlier lenses were more difficult.
+Earlier lenses were more complex.

-While Canon does maintain a useful online museum of their lenses, the listed dates for most of their lenses are demonstrably incorrect.
+While Canon does maintain a useful online museum of its lenses, the listed dates for most of its lenses are demonstrably incorrect.
 Or at least they do not reflect the launch date of the lens.
-Perhaps their dates reflect the shipping dates of these lenses to stores?
+Their dates may reflect the shipping dates of these lenses to stores.
 It’s hard to say.
 Their list omits entire lenses, so perhaps it is simply inaccurate.
-Nonetheless, I have tried as best I can to construct the EF lens timeline and prioritize actual launch dates wherever that information was available.
+Nonetheless, I have tried my best to construct the EF lens timeline and prioritize actual launch dates wherever that information is available.

 Recommended Reading: If you have ever wondered what all of the additional alphanumeric characters mean in the Canon EF and EF-S lens names, things like USM, A, DO, DC, BR, CN-E I recommend reading our guide to Canon lens terminology and abbreviations for a thorough explanation.